Martyneqq/bc/README.md

 # Deployment

-The application has been published using wedos.cz provider and is available to visit at [danovaevidencecepela.cz](danovaevidencecepela.cz).
+The application is hosted by the wedos.cz provider and can be accessed at [danovaevidencecepela.cz](https://danovaevidencecepela.cz).
+For a preview of the application, you can use the following credentials:

+- **Username:** Firma s.r.o.
+- **Password:** 123456.

+Feel free to explore the features and functionalities with the provided login details.